Ruhr University Bochum

 katharina.fleischhauer@uk-essen.de

-– Influence of conditionally induced Reelin-knockout on hippocampal stem cell
+-Influence of conditionally induced Reelin-knockout on hippocampal stem cell proliferation and differentiation

 Institut für Neuroanatomie und